Juan Manuel Canaveris: Other works

 Battle of Caseros, had been hired by the government of Juan Manuel de Rosas in 1849.

 Canaveris also was in charge of the financial aid of the children of María de los Ángeles Rodríguez Calderón de la Barca, widow of his uncle Manuel Canaveris, who died around 1826.

 Among his jobs as an entrepreneur is his participation as a shareholder for the construction of the Solís Theatre of Montevideo, built by the Italian architect Carlo Zucchi in 1856.

 He had a long legal dispute with his aunt Encarnación Canaveris, for the rights of the Lay Chaplaincy, inherited from their ancestors Leonor Esparza and Sebastiana Esparza y Cabral de Melo.

-He traveled on business matters to various cities of Europe, including Genoa and Cadiz.
+He traveled on business matters to various cities of Europe, including Genoa and Cádiz.
 He made numerous voyages aboard well-known ships, including Vapor Menay, Vapor Pampero and Goleta Sarda Fama.